univention/univention-keycloak-app/docs/keycloak-app/use-cases.rst

 .. versionadded:: 21.1.0-ucs1

-In this scenario the |FQDN| of the UCS system and the external name for accessing the UCS Portal are identical.
+In this scenario the |FQDN| of the UCS system and the external name for accessing the Univention Portal are identical.
 Furthermore, the name for the single sign-on endpoint uses the same |FQDN|.
 To achieve this use a different URL path for the single sign-on endpoint, for example: